-The structure of the outreach team may vary according to the model of care used to deliver the service.
+The structure of the outreach team may vary according to the model of care used to deliver the service (See Appendix H for current practice examples).

 The skills required within the team are the same for any outreach service, although the whole time equivalent (WTE) hours required might vary depending on the size of the service (both in respect of patient numbers and geographically) and/or the way the service is delivered.
 The recommended structure of the team is summarised in Figure 1.